nubenetes/awesome-kubernetes/docs/helm.md

 * [cncf.io: Add Java Agents to Existing Kubernetes and Helm Applications Instantly](https://www.cncf.io/blog/2021/03/24/add-java-agents-to-existing-kubernetes-and-helm-applications-instantly)
 * [medium: Create Helm Charts to manage Kubernetes applications](https://medium.com/marionete/create-helm-charts-to-manage-kubernetes-applications-9c4235acf99e) Understand what is Helm, Helm Charts and how to configure GitHub pages to store and share your Charts.
 * [blog.heyal.co.uk: How to unit-test your helm charts with Golang 🌟](https://blog.heyal.co.uk/unit-testing-helm-charts/) Learn how to write Golang unit tests for your Helm charts to keep quality high and make changes with confidence.
-* [Helm Diff Plugin 🌟](https://github.com/databus23/helm-diff) A helm plugin that shows a diff explaining what a helm upgrade would change
 * [bridgecrew.io: Part 1: Top trends from analyzing the security posture of open-source Helm charts](https://bridgecrew.io/blog/open-source-helm-security-research/)
     * [bridgecrew.io: Part 2: Top trends from analyzing the security posture of open-source Helm charts](https://bridgecrew.io/blog/open-source-helm-security-research-part-2/)
     * [bridgecrew.io: Part 3: Top trends from analyzing the security posture of open-source Helm charts](https://bridgecrew.io/blog/open-source-helm-security-research-part-3/)